Resident Student Code of Conduct

-- Intentionally or unintentionally damaging property by fire or explosives or other means or the result of activation of any fire/safety equipment.
-A resident found in violation of this provision could face fines and restitution for damages.
+- Intentionally or unintentionally damaging property by fire or explosives or other means or the result of activation of any fire/safety Resident found in violation of this provision could face fines, and restitution for damages.

 - Possessing prohibited items or other items deemed inappropriate by the residence hall staff.
 Note: Illinois’s Concealed Carry law strictly prohibits firearms on university property which includes residence halls.
 See 430 ILCS 66/65 for more information on prohibited areas.
-Please see above for prohibited items in our communities.
+Please see Prohibited Items section in this handbook.

-- Possessing any pets or animals that are not fish.
-If a resident is discovered to have a prohibited animal, it will need to be removed immediately.
+- Possessing any pets or animals that are not If a resident is found to be in possession of a prohibited animal, it will need to be removed immediately.
 Failure to remove the animal immediately will result in Campus Housing calling animal control for removal.
 If a resident chooses to have fish in their room, the aquarium may not exceed 30 gallons, and there may be only one aquarium in each room, including shared common space.
 Campus Housing is not responsible for the health or condition of the fish.

-- Creating or contributing to an environmental hazard that is deemed to endanger the health and/or safety of any individuals or the community at large.
+- Creating or contributing to an environmental hazard that is deemed to be a danger or threat the health and/or safety of any individuals or the community at large.

 RSCOC 5—Violations of Rights of any Person